Publication Ethics

 • He must ensure that if the current study’s Abstract has been published in any conferences, it is either not under a copyright or that the embargo period is over.
 If the Abstract is under copyright protection from the publishers, permission should be sought for re-using the material.

 • In case the manuscript is a secondary publication i.e. it is a subsequent republication that will be published in two or more journals (in the same or another language), the authors should explicitly declare this.
-Moreover, they should obtain mutual consent of the journal editors and follow the stipulated guidelines.
+Moreover, they should obtain mutual consent of the journal editors.

 • Kindly maintain transparency in cases if the manuscript is based on a dataset that has been the basis of another manuscript.
 They should declare that by referencing previously published article in the manuscript.